ESR10 – HMI on bicycles, promoting Transparent AV interactions

 My name is Siri Hegna Berge, and I have a background in psychology.
 I have a Master of Philosophy in Psychology degree from the University of Oslo, specializing in human factors and human-computer interaction by studying trust in artificial intelligence during emergency management in my master thesis.
 After finishing my degree, I have worked as a Research Psychologist at the Institute of Transport Economics, the Norwegian Centre for Transport Research (TØI) at the Department of Safety, Security and Behaviour.

-Working on a variety of transport research projects in an inter-disciplinary environment such as TØI has sparked an increased interest in the interaction between humans and technology, and how human factors affect the safety, trust and transparency of this interaction.
-What I find particularly fascinating is how the interaction between humans and AVs may be enhanced by designing human-machine interfaces (HMIs) from the perspective of vulnerable road users.
+Working on various transport research projects in an inter-disciplinary environment such as TØI has sparked an increased interest in the interaction between humans and technology and how human factors affect the safety, trust and transparency of this interaction.
+What I find particularly fascinating is how the interaction between humans and AVs may be enhanced by designing HMIs from the perspective of vulnerable road users.

-The SHAPE-IT project and ESR 10: HMI on bicycle promoting transparent AV interactions, is the perfect opportunity to pursue this research interest further and at the same time, contribute to the safer traffic environment of tomorrow.
+The SHAPE-IT project and ESR 10: HMIs promoting safe AV/cyclist interactions, is the perfect opportunity to pursue this research interest further and at the same time, contribute to the safer traffic environment of tomorrow.

 My affiliation